marizmelo/Angular-prototypes/README.md

 ##Distribute

+Just Copy the *dis/* folder into your webserver.

-Testing the distribution files at *dist/index.html*:
+If you want to test the distribution files at *dist/*, execute the following command:

     $ grunt